anhilema/E12a-Animation/README.md

 # E12a-Animation

 This is an exercise to practice creating animations in Blender and using them in Godot.
-This is only a simple, brief introduction (in two parts); if you want further information, I would direct you to excellent tutorials online.
+This is only a simple, brief introduction (in two parts); if you want further information, I am happy to direct you to excellent tutorials online.

 As usual, Fork and Clone this repository.